iloveicedgreentea/GPM-to-Spotify/Readme.md

 ```

 ### Transferring thumbs up to library
-GPM and Spotify have a similar way of storing favorite music but it requires a different way to process
+GPM and Spotify have a similar way of storing "liked" music but it requires a different way to process it.

-Heres a quick way to transfer it
+Heres a quick way to transfer it:

 1) Play your thumbs up playlist
 2) Open the queue, save queue to a playlist